Get The Why and How of Auditing on Amazon

 Purpose of Work Paper – To provide a detail of accounts receivable that agrees with the trial balance; all amounts greater than $20,000 agreed to subsequent receipt.

 If the person creating the work paper can’t state the purpose, then maybe there is none.
-It’s possible that the staff person is trying to copy a work paper from the prior year that (also) had no purpose.
+It’s possible that the staff person is trying to copy prior year work that (also) had no purpose.

 c.
 All work papers should satisfy a part of the audit program (plan).
 No corresponding audit program step?
 Then the audit program should be updated to include the step—or maybe the work paper isn’t needed at all.